mbezjak/rollback-on-exception/README.md

 NOTE: Be aware that any use of `dataSourceUnproxied`, with or without this plugin, requires programmatic transactional management.
 Declaring `static transactional = true` doesn't work with `dataSourceUnproxied`.
 Acquired connection is being used outside of `HibernateTransactionManager`.
-Therefore use `sql.withTransaction` where necessary.
+Therefore, use `sql.withTransaction` where necessary.

 ## Compatibility with @Transactional
 Code that uses `@Transactional` annotations remains unchanged.
-Meaning that `rollbackFor` attribute is respected even after installing `rollback-on-exception`.
+Meaning of `rollbackFor` attribute is respected even after installing *rollback-on-exception*.
 For example, following code still rolls back only for `RuntimeException`, `Error` and `MyException`.

 ```groovy